JoanaMota/LearnCPP/README.md

 Since they are basically the same how can we choose to use one or the other?

-A `strcut` is more a bundle, it contains several related elements that need to be tied up together in a certain context.
+A `struct` is more a bundle, it contains several related elements that need to be tied up together in a certain context.
 A `class` is more like a doer which has responsibilities.

-Contrary to a `strcut`, a `class` is made to offer an interface, that has some degree of separation from its implementation.
+Contrary to a `struct`, a `class` is made to offer an interface, that has some degree of separation from its implementation.
 A `class` is not just there to store data.
 In fact a user of a class is not supposed to know what data the class is storing, or if it contains any data at all for that matter.
 All he cares about is its responsibilities, expressed via its interface.

 ### Differences between references and pointers: